catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 |
 |

-No key pair is required for a windows instance, click "Next":
+No key pair is required for a Windows instance.
+Click "Next":

 It will take a few seconds for your instance to build.
 You will see the Status, Task and Power State change during this process.
 When complete, the status will be "Active".
-You now have a running instance but there are a few more steps required before you can login.
+You now have a running instance, but there are a few more steps required before you can log in.

 Allocate a Floating IP
 ======================

-To associate a floating IP with your instance you need to navigate to the "Floating IPs" tab of the "Access & Security" section.
+To associate a floating IP with your instance, you need to navigate to the "Floating IPs" tab of the "Access & Security" section.

 If an IP address has not yet been allocated, click on "Allocate IP to Project" to